 Vinyl Upholstery Fabric from JOANN.

 Ya’ll, I literally cut off the selvage edges and was done.
-Check out this quirky movie for the whole tutorial.
+Check out this quirky movie for the whole tutorial to make a DIY wipeable tablecloth.

 The hardest part, is knowing how many yards to buy.
 The fabric I bought, is 59 inches wide.
 I’ve found that most standard rectangular tables are between 42-48 inches wide.
 So don’t stress about the width.